 What online accounting transactions show up?

-- If a transaction will hit a bank account then it will show up e.g. sale payment, journal, payroll.
+Any transaction that hits a bank account will show up e.g. sale payment, pays, expenses and more.

-- If a transaction is expected to hit a bank account in the future then it will show up on that expected date e.g. an unpaid sale, a pay run, a recurring purchase.
+Transactions expected to hit a bank account in the future will show up on that expected date e.g. an unpaid sale, your next pay run, recurring purchases etc.

-Forecaster includes all transaction types, with the exception of bank transfers.
+All online accounting transaction types, with the exception of bank transfers are included.